databricks/zerobus-sdk-py/NEXT_CHANGELOG.md

 - **Custom TLS Configuration**: Added support for custom TLS/SSL configuration via the `TlsConfig` interface.
 The SDK uses `SecureTlsConfig` (system CA certificates) by default, with optional custom implementations for advanced use cases such as custom CA certificates, mutual TLS (mTLS), or custom cipher suites.

+- **Configurable Message Size Limit**: Added `max_message_size_bytes` option to `StreamConfigurationOptions` to limit the size of individual records sent to the server.
+Defaults to 10MB.
+Records exceeding this limit will fail fast with an actionable error message before being sent to the server.
+Set to `-1` for unlimited (not recommended for production).

 ### Bug Fixes

 ### Documentation